nationalarchives/dr2-ingest/scala/lambdas/postingest-state-change-handler/README.md

    6. send an SQS message with the:
       1. assetId
       2. batchId
       3. resultAttrName - the attribute name that the next queue should use when updating the table.
-The result from the confirmer is updated in this attribute.
+The result from the Confirmer is updated in this attribute.

       4. payload - JSON payload.
 The actual value depends on which queue the message is being sent to.
-         - When sending to custodial copy confirmer queue, an example payload could be
+         - When sending to Custodial Copy Confirmer queue, an example payload could be:

            ```json
            {"preservationSystemId": "60240F9C-AC02-4708-98D8-2BC0470DA0C8"}
            ```

-         - When sending to custodial copy tape confirmer queue, an example payload could be
+         - When sending to custodial copy tape confirmer queue, an example payload could be:

            ```json
            {"filePaths": ["/absolute/path/of/file1", "/absolute/path/of/file2"]}
+           ```
-      ```   7. send an SNS message with the:
+      5. send an SNS message with the:
          1. Properties:
             1. executionId - batchId
             2. messageId - randomly generated UUID
             3. parentMessageId - correlationId from the item
             4. timestamp - the datetime now
             5. messageType - either IngestUpdate or IngestComplete
          2. Parameters:
             1. assetId
             2. status - either IngestedPreservation, IngestedCCDisk or IngestedTape

 Note: The queue configuration is defined in the `post_ingest.tf` terraform environments [file](https://github.com/nationalarchives/dr2-terraform-environments/blob/main/post_ingest/post_ingest.tf);
 in order to add/remove a queue, change the alias name, add another property, modify this file.
 If the queue configuration